swapnibble/EosCommander/README.md

 <a name="getting_started"></a>
 ## Wallet
-### create default wallet and import key of inita.
+### create default wallet and import key of eosio.
-This creates a wallet named 'default' and import the private key of `inita` account.
+This creates a wallet named 'default' and import the private key of `eosio` account.
 [See EOS README](https://github.com/EOSIO/eos/blob/master/README.md#walletimport)
 ### create wallet
 You can also create wallets other than "default".